 Cache Feature JasperReports Server Jaspersoft OLAP Structure of cache Result caches are held at the query level: query text and language, plus data source URI and query parameters.
 Result caches are held at the analysis connection level: schema plus database connection.
-Sharing Not by default, but can be enabled as described in section 7.10.3.1 above.
+Sharing Not by default, but can be enabled as described in section 7.9.3.1 above.
 There is only one cache; it is shared across all queries and users.
-Security Applied to cache control so that users are n ot allowed to see privileged data.
+Security Applied to cache control so that users are not allowed to see privileged data.
 Populating Queries populate the cache.
-You can also s during off-hours.
-Queries populate the cache.
 You can also schedule reports to pre-populate the cache during off-hours.
 Size Limited by available JVM memory (heap).
 Not configurable.
 Running out of memory is unusual.
 It can only happen if a single query returns too many elements for available memory.
 The report fails with an out-of-memory error.
-Automatic time- based cache policy Configurable, as described in section 7.10.3.2 above.
-Clearing selected datasets manually Configurable, as described in section 7.10.3.3 above.
+Automatic time- based cache policy Configurable, as described in section 7.9.3.2 above.
+In low-memory situations, cached items are removed automatically by JVM garbage collection; the least-recently-used items are cleared first.
+There is no way to remove data based on how long it has been in memory.

+Cache Feature JasperReports Server Jaspersoft OLAP Clearing selected datasets manually Configurable, as described in section 7.9.3.3 above.
 Cache regions can be defined and cleared programmatically with APIs.
-Clearing all datasets manually Configurable, as described in section 7.10.3.3 above.
-In JasperReports Server, select Manage &gt; Server Settings , then select OLAP Settings and click Flush OLAP Cache .
-For additional methods, see the Jaspersoft OLAP Ultimate Guide .
+Clearing all datasets manually Configurable, as described in section 7.9.3.3 above.
+In JasperReports Server, select Manage > OLAP Settings, then click Flush OLAP Cache.
+For additional methods, see the Jaspersoft OLAP Ultimate Guide.